TM-score is a metric for measuring the similarity of two protein structures.

 is less sensitive to the local structural variations;

 (2) magnitude of TM-score for random structure pairs is length-independent.

 TM-score has the value in (0,1], where 1 indicates a perfect match between two structures.

 Following strict statistics of structures in the PDB,

-scores below 0.17 corresponds to randomly chosen unrelated proteins whereas with a score
+scores below 0.17 correspond to randomly chosen unrelated proteins whereas structures with a score

 higher than 0.5 assume generally the same fold in SCOP/CATH.

-- Click TMscore.f to download the newest version of the source code of TM-score
+to download the newest version of the TM-score source code

 >gfortran -static -O3 -ffast-math -lm -o TMscore TMscore.f